yongrenjie/penguins/docs/tutorials/multiple_1d.rst

 Horizontal and vertical offsets
 -------------------------------

-For a while now, I've been saying that I'll introduce `mkplot()` options: here they are!
 TopSpin's multiple display mode has a few settings which allow you to stack spectra or to shift them by a constant amount, which is really useful for plotting.
 However, these are not *spectrum-specific* options: they are options which affect the *entire plot*.
 That's why these options will be passed to ``mkplot()``, rather than ``stage()``.